5 Methods That Will Help Reduce Resource Guarding

-Much like using desensitization with yummy treats you can initiate play in different areas around the food bowl.
+Much like using desensitization with yummy treats you can initiate play in different areas around the food bowl to reduce resource guarding.
 If you start to play before you reach the point where your dog is uncomfortable it can change your dogs attitude instantly.
 I like to call it the moment where I “break my dogs brain,” that moment where she’d usually get mad but instead she’s overcome with playfulness.

 Just like when using food I’ll start to walk up to her with a tug toy or ball, making sure I’m paying attention to her body language.
 Before I get to the point that makes her uneasy I’ll offer the toy and ask if she wants to play – and if I haven’t crossed that threshold it always works.

 It’s not quite as effective as using food but I still use it regularly to keep up on the training.
 Ultimately you want your dog to be comfortable with people coming & going everywhere in the house, even near their food.
 Having different positive situations take place in that area will help them get used to the idea that good things happen over here, no need to get defensive.

 I’m not going to lie and say reducing resource guarding is easy — desensitization is a slow process.
 But trust me when I say it works wonders over time.
 Each day you’ll be able to get a little bit closer to your dogs food bowl without protest, and your dog will start to see you coming by as a good thing.

 With patience and dedication you can manage your dogs aggression around food and reduce resource guarding.
 But remember to stay consistent and let the whole family know about the issues and risks of resource guarding before you begin.
 And make sure everyone is on the same page when it comes to the management techniques you’re using to avoid setbacks.